nf-core/fastquorum/docs/usage.md

 ### Explicit reference file specification (recommended)

-The minimum reference genome requirements for this pipeline are a FASTA, all other files required to run the pipeline can be generated from these files.
+The minimum reference genome requirement for this pipeline is a FASTA.
+All other files required to run the pipeline can be generated from the input FASTA.
 For example, the latest reference FASTA for human can be derived from Ensembl like:

 ```